Could your child be suffering from a life-altering disease?

 - Keep your animals outside and make sure they’re medically treated

-Investigate how serious Lyme disease is in your area.
+Investigate how severe Lyme disease is in your area.
 Your neighbors or city might have information on what to do to prevent it, and how they manage it given your specific location.

 Learn More and Take Care of Your Family